NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --matches-per-tile <int (default: unspecified)>
     How many interest point matches to compute in each :math:`1024^2` image tile (default: automatic determination).
 Use a value of ``--ip-per-tile`` a few times larger than this.
+See also ``--matches-per-tile-params``.

+--matches-per-tile-params <int int (default: 1024 1280)>
+    To be used with ``--matches-per-tile``.
+A larger second value allows each right image interest point to be matched to more than one left image interest point.
+This may be needed if the homography alignment between these images is not great, as this transform is used to pair up left and right image tiles.

 --epipolar-threshold <double (default: -1)>
     Maximum distance from the epipolar line to search for IP matches.